samkrishna/seductionbook/essays/star-trek-v-america.md

 - Teen Births - Democrats do Vastly Better
 - Divorce - Democrats do Vastly Better
 - Household Food Insecurity - Democrats do Vastly Better
-- Pop Graduated HS - Democrats do Slightly Better
+- Population Graduated from High School - Democrats do Slightly Better
 - Child Poverty - Democrats do Vastly Better

 [You can read the original article showing these statistics here.](https://appliedsentience.com/2020/08/02/summary-of-23-quality-of-life-indicators-are-red-or-blue-states-better/)